 1. Green: The starting point, your coffee beans will still have their pure green essence, even as they begin to heat.

-2. Yellow: The second stage you’ll notice that your beans start to turn a yellowish shade and they will start to emit a grassy odor.
+2. Yellow: In the second stage, you’ll notice that your beans start to turn a yellowish shade, and they will begin to emit a grassy odor.

-6. City Plus Roast: As the sugars in the coffee beans continue to caramelize and the oils start to disappear the coffee beans will start to swell in size.
+6. City Plus Roast: As the sugars in the coffee beans continue to caramelize and the oils start to disappear, the coffee beans will begin to swell in size.
 This roast level is a common and popular roast to use.

 7. Full City Roast: This is an even darker roast than the above City Plus, and your coffee beans are most probably on the verge of a “second crack.”

-9. Dark Roast: This is the darkest roast that is drinkable, at this roast stage the sugars will start to burn, and the overall structure of the beans will break down.
-You will also start to notice heavy pungent smoking coming from the beans.
-Sometimes referred to as the French Roast this really is the utmost limit of roasting coffee beans.
+9. Dark Roast: This is the darkest Roast that is drinkable.
+At this roast stage, the sugars will start to burn, and the overall structure of the beans will break down.
+You will also begin to notice heavy pungent smoking coming from the beans.
+Sometimes referred to as the French Roast, this is the utmost limit of roasting coffee beans.